HL7/davinci-deqm/input/pagecontent/index.md

 - [**Examples**](examples.html): List of all the examples used in this guide.
 - [**Downloads**](downloads.html): This page provides links to downloadable artifacts.

-> NOTE: Additional use cases and examples will be developed and made available [here](https://confluence.hl7.org/display/DVP/DEQM+with+Gaps+in+Care+Supplemental+Guide) outside this implementation guide .
-{:.stu-note}

 ### Scenarios

-This implementation guide defines a framework to support quality measurement, reporting, and related use cases by enabling both the exchange of the [_data of interest_](glossary.html#data-of-interest) for a measure or set of measures, as well as the reporting of quality measurement results, with or without the data involved in calculating those results.
-The following scenarios illustrate the various ways that this framework can be used, providing an overview of and index into the more detailed use cases and specification documentation in the implementation guide.
+The following scenarios illustrate the various ways that the DEQM framework can be used, providing an overview of and index into the more detailed use cases and specification documentation in the implementation guide.

 Broadly, these scenarios fall into three categories: 1) *Reporting Scenarios*, focused on communicating the results of a quality measure calculation at the end of a [_measurement period_](glossary.html#measurement-period) as part of a quality improvement initiative, 2) *Exchange Scenarios*, focused on echanging the data of interest for a measure or set of measures throughout the measurement period, and 3) Gaps in care scenarios.